cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 # Long exercise: main features of Combine
-This exercise is designed to give a broad overview of the tools available for statistical analysis in CMS using the combine tool.
-Combine is a high-level tool for building RooFit/RooStats models and running common statistical methods.
+This exercise is designed to give a broad overview of the tools available for statistical analysis in CMS using the combine tool. <span style="font-variant:small-caps;">Combine</span> is a high-level tool for building `RooFit`/`RooStats` models and running common statistical methods.
 We will cover the typical aspects of setting up an analysis and producing the results, as well as look at ways in which we can diagnose issues and get a deeper understanding of the statistical model.
-This is a long exercise - expect to spend some time on it especially if you are new to Combine.
+This is a long exercise - expect to spend some time on it especially if you are new to <span style="font-variant:small-caps;">Combine</span>.
 If you get stuck while working through this exercise or have questions specifically about the exercise, you can ask them on [this mattermost channel](https://mattermost.web.cern.ch/cms-exp/channels/hcomb-tutorial).
 Finally, we also provide some solutions to some of the questions that are asked as part of the exercise.
 These are available [here](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part5/longexerciseanswers).

 For the majority of this course we will work with a simplified version of a real analysis, that nonetheless will have many features of the full analysis.
 The analysis is a search for an additional heavy neutral Higgs boson decaying to tau lepton pairs.
 Such a signature is predicted in many extensions of the standard model, in particular the minimal supersymmetric standard model (MSSM).
 You can read about the analysis in the paper [here](https://arxiv.org/pdf/1803.06553.pdf).
 The statistical inference makes use of a variable called the total transverse mass ($M_{\mathrm{T}}^{\mathrm{tot}}$) that provides good discrimination between the resonant high-mass signal and the main backgrounds, which have a falling distribution in this high-mass region.
 The events selected in the analysis are split into a several categories which target the main di-tau final states as well as the two main production modes: gluon-fusion (ggH) and b-jet associated production (bbH).
 One example is given below for the fully-hadronic final state in the b-tag category which targets the bbH signal: